MattFerraro/devsite/nextjs-blog/posts/cnc-router.md

 ![My Homemade CNC Router](/images/my_router.jpg "My Homemade CNC Router")

-This is the blog post I wish I could have read when I started designing my CNC router
+This is the encyclopedic blog post I wish I could have read when I started designing my CNC router

-In it I'll cover all the components and some of the design considerations you'll need to keep in mind when desiging your own CNC router.
+I'll cover all the components and some of the design considerations you'll need to keep in mind when desiging your own CNC router.

+# Table of Contents

 # Overall Layout